Body Suits in Ponyplay

 Wearing my tack over a latex catsuit outside.
 Photo by cpony.com

-You may also wish to consider how much effort you want to put into aftercare.
-Also, some materials will more readily show sweat than others, and possibly more importantly, sweat can permeate some materials more easily than others.
+You may also wish to consider how much effort you want to put into aftercare of the suit and your tack.
+Some materials will more readily show sweat than others, and possibly more importantly, sweat can permeate some materials more easily than others.
 Regardless of the material you choose, it is important that the suit fits well and feels comfortable especially if you will be wearing it for extended training sessions (or if you're using it for public play, where it may not be convenient or even possible to change out of the suit for a while).

-While most ponies choose bodysuits as a tasteful method to cover up various body parts (or for fetishistic reasons relating to the material the suit is made of), some ponies use them as a form of restraint.
+While most ponies choose bodysuits as a tasteful method to cover up various body parts, or for fetishistic reasons relating to the material from which the suit is made (and the resultant properties of the suit (e.g. latex suits are shiny and squeaky and some people and ponies into latex will sometimes describe themsekves using those terms)), some ponies use them as a form of restraint.
 There are bondage type suits that force a pony onto all fours by pinning the lower arms to the upper arms and the lower legs to the upper legs within the suit.
-Generally these are marketed towards puppy play where enforcing four legged status is the norm (whereas in pony play we have many two legged ponies).
+Generally these are marketed towards puppy play where enforcing four legged status is the norm (whereas in pony play we have many two legged ponies), and they are colloquially known as latex bitchsuits.

 I'm a fairly modest pony, so I will usually opt for a catsuit of some sort even for non-public play.
-The latex suit that I own (and that is shown in the photos on this page) is a men's latex catsuit from syren.
+The latex suit that I own (and that is shown in the photos on this page) is a men's latex catsuit made by Syren (Syren was bought by Stockroom a few years ago I believe, but you can still get the same latex bodysuit from Stockroom for $490 USD as of 2024-12-25).
 I stumbled across it accidentally one day in the retail location of Stormy Leather.
 I was reluctant to buy it at first, but it was on sale and fit me perfectly (and covers everything except head, hands, and feet), so I caved.

 In retrospect, it was probably one of the best fetish investments I have ever made.
 I use it in nearly every ponyplay scene (and many non-pony BDSM scenes).
 Maybe I uncovered a latent latex fetish, but I absolutely love it.
 It even has "easy access" zippers in appropriate places so, among other things, I can use a butt plug tail with it.
-I paid around $225 for mine, but it was a clearance sale.
-This particular catsuit is around $325 normally.
+I paid around $225 USD for mine (circa 2012, I believe), but it was a clearance sale.
+This particular catsuit is around $325 $500 normally as of the time of this update (2024-12-25).

 With a little bit of silicone lube, the latex catsuit slides on surprisingly easily (another alternative is talcum powder, but I find the silicone lube to be more effective personally).
 You will probably need to polish the suit to make it give off that "wet" look, so consider getting some latex polish in addition to the lube.
 Also, I wash my catsuit right after use because I sweat when wearing it even during short training sessions.
 I wash it in the shower and use baby shampoo to wash both the inside and outside of the suit, then I simply stick it on a hanger to dry (just be careful when hanging it so that the suit doesn't stick to itself).